Ever wonder how great poker players know when to make big moves or perfect laydowns?

 It was probably his best tournament performance until that point.
 On Day 4 Moneymaker spent many hours at the same table with eventual runner-up Chris “Imdanuts” Oliver.

 Oliver had played hyper-aggressively -“80% of his hands” (Moneymaker) - but the champ had got the better of it for most of the day.

 Going into Day 4 Moneymaker remarked that he had a read on Oliver.
 After he’d picked off several of Oliver’s bluffs a remarkable hand unfolded.
-Watch the EPT live coverage here from 9:27:
+Watch the EPT live coverage here: